Saniya0301/numerology-ai-insights/README.md

 </p>

----

-## 🌿 Overview
+🌿 Overview

-**Numerology AI Insights** is a full-stack AI application designed to transform numerological calculations into a structured, personalized digital experience.
+Numerology AI Insights is a full-stack AI application designed to transform numerological calculations into a structured, personalized digital experience.

-The platform accepts a user's **full name and date of birth**, calculates multiple numerological indicators, retrieves relevant knowledge from a curated knowledge base, and uses AI to generate contextual interpretations.
+The platform accepts a user's full name and date of birth, calculates multiple numerological indicators, retrieves relevant knowledge from a curated knowledge base, and uses AI to generate contextual interpretations.

 Rather than presenting isolated numbers, the application connects those numbers to different areas of life including:

-- Career & professional direction
+Career & professional direction

-- Money & financial tendencies
+Money & financial tendencies

-- Love & relationships
+Love & relationships

-- Personality & behavioral patterns
+Personality & behavioral patterns

-- Strengths & challenges
+Strengths & challenges

-- Personal growth
+Personal growth

-- Yearly themes
+Yearly themes

-- Compatibility
+Compatibility

-- Karmic influences
+Karmic influences

-- Pinnacle cycles
+Pinnacle cycles

 The platform also provides a conversational space where users can ask questions about their individual profile and generate a detailed, long-form PDF report.

----

-## ✦ Product Experience
+✦ Product Experience